StarLederer/unocss-preset-mini-variants/README.md

 # unocss-preset-mini-variants

 Variants from [@unocss/preset-mini](https://github.com/unocss/unocss/tree/main/packages/preset-mini).
 This preset uses preset-mini and re-exports its vatiants and options.
-You might find that some options don't do anything.
+You might find that some options don't do anything anymore.
 This preset comes with no utilities and is meant to be used in combination with other presets.

-I hope this preset can simplify the development of presets by removing the need to reimplement the same variants every time.
+I hope this preset can simplify the development of other UnoCSS presets (e.g [Windblade](https://github.com/StarLederer/windblade)) by removing the need to reimplement the same variants every time.

 > This preset inherits variatns and options from
 > - [@unocss/preset-mini](https://github.com/unocss/unocss/tree/main/packages/preset-mini)